-Fig. 6a shows the traditional agreement-on-sign plot for ENSO teleconnections in the CMIP5 321 322 AMIP ensemble.
-At each gridpoint, we count the number of models that agree on a positive (negative) DJF teleconnection signal for the linear regression over Niño 3.4, so that the plot 323 324 shows the integer value of models which agree on a wet (dry) response during ENSO.
-The sign of the regression slope at each gridpoint is equivalent to the sign of the expected DJF 325 precipitation response during an El Niño event.
-Areas with 12 or more models agreeing on 326 327 sign are shaded based on a binomial test.
-Specifically, if we consider the null hypothesis that the value of an ENSO precipitation signal for a given point is equally likely to be positive or 328 329 negative, i.e. drawn from a binomial distribution with a probability of p=0.5, then when 12 or more models agree on sign, the null hypothesis for this 50-50 probability can be rejected at a 330 confidence level greater than 95% (for 15 models, the 95% confidence level falls between an 331 agreement count of 10 and 11).
-332
+Figure 6a shows the traditional agreement-on-sign plot for ENSO teleconnections in the CMIP5 AMIP ensemble.
+At each grid point, we count the number of models that agree on a positive (negative) DJF teleconnection signal for the linear regression over Niño-3.4, so that the plot shows the integer value of models that agree on a wet (dry) response during ENSO.
+The sign of the regression slope at each grid point is equivalent to the sign of the expected DJF precipitation response during an El Niño event.
+Areas with 12 or more models agreeing on sign are shaded based on a binomial test.
+Specifically, if we consider the null hypothesis that the value of an ENSO precipitation signal for a given point is equally likely to be positive or negative (i.e., drawn from a binomial distribution with a probability of p = 0.5), then when 12 or more models agree on sign, the null hypothesis for this 50-50 probability can be rejected at a confidence level greater than 98% (for 15 models, a sign agreement of 12 or more corresponds to a confidence level of about 98.6%, and 11 or more corresponds to 95.8%; both yield fairly similar spatial patterns, so we use the more conservative 12).